Xinkai/watchman-PKGBUILDs/README.md

-# watchman-gcc-12-PKGBUILDs
+# watchman-PKGBUILDs
-Building watchman with GCC 12 on Arch Linux
+PKGBUILDs for building watchman on Arch Linux

 Custom repo
 -----------